-The bill extends for two years, through 2015, the placed-in-service date for the special accelerated depreciation recovery periods for qualified Indian reservation property.
-A two-year extension of this provision is estimated to cost \$158 million over 10 years.
+The bill extends for two years the provision allowing businesses to claim an enhanced deduction for the contribution of food inventory.
+A two year extension of this provision is estimated to cost \$292 million over 10 years.

-25. Bonus depreciation
+22. Bonus depreciation

 The bill extends 50 percent bonus depreciation to qualified property purchased and placed in service before January 1, 2016 (before January 1, 2017 for certain longer-lived and transportation assets).
 It also makes a conforming change to the percentage of completion rules for certain long term contracts.
-A two-year extension of this provision is estimated to cost \$2.85 billion over 10 years.
+A two year extension of this provision is estimated to cost \$2.85 billion over 10 years.

-26. Acceleration of AMT credits in lieu of bonus depreciation
+23. Acceleration of AMT credits in lieu of bonus depreciation

 Under current law, a taxpayer has the option to forgo bonus depreciation in favor of accelerating corporate Alternative Minimum Tax (AMT) credits acquired in tax years prior to 2006.
 This provision would extend the election to accelerate AMT credits for two years, through 2015.
-A two-year extension of this provision is estimated to cost \$602 million over 10 years.
+A two year extension of this provision is estimated to cost \$602 million over 10 years.